National University of Singapore

 The Topology and Geometry Seminar is held on Wednesdays from 3-4pm during semester.

-I am co-organising the workshop Geometry, Topology and Dynamics of Moduli Spaces at the Institute for Mathematical Sciences (IMS) in Singapore from August 1-19, 2016.
+In August 2016 I co-organised the program Geometry, Topology and Dynamics of Moduli Spaces at the Institute for Mathematical Sciences (IMS) in Singapore.

-In the past I have co-organised the programs The Geometry, Topology and Physics of Moduli Spaces of Higgs Bundles from July 7-August 29, 2014 at the Institute for Mathematical Sciences (IMS) in Singapore and the research term on the Geometry and Physics of Moduli Spaces from 14 April-11 July at ICMAT in Madrid.
+In 2014 I co-organised the program The Geometry, Topology and Physics of Moduli Spaces of Higgs Bundles from 7 July-29 August at the Institute for Mathematical Sciences (IMS) in Singapore and I was on the organising committee for the research term on the Geometry and Physics of Moduli Spaces from 14 April-11 July at ICMAT in Madrid.

 I am a member of the GEAR Network and NUS is a node of this network.